The Quality Matters Rubric

 The Quality Matters Rubric and review process are dynamic and reflect current research findings and national standards of best practice in online learning.
 Such standards include the following:

-- Course Overview and Introduction – The overall design of the course is made clear to the student at the beginning of the course.
+- Course Overview and Introduction – The overall design of the course is made clear to the learner at the beginning of the course.

-- Instructional Materials – Instructional materials are sufficiently comprehensive to achieve stated course objectives and learning outcomes.
+- Instructional Materials – Instructional materials enable learners to achieve stated learning objectives or competencies.

-- Learner Support – The course facilitates student access to institutional support services essential to student success.
+- Learner Support – The course facilitates learner access to institutional support services essential to learner success.

-- Accessibility – The course demonstrates a commitment to accessibility for all students.
+- Accessibility and Usability – The course design reflects a commitment to accessibility and usability for all learners.

 Courses that successfully meet the QM Rubric standards in an official course review are eligible to carry the QM certification mark.

-To view the Quality Matters™ Rubric Standards 2011-2013 edition, click here.
+To view the Quality Matters™ Rubric Standards Fifth Edition, 2014, click here.